 Aegean Odyssey sails each itinerary with scholars of that region's history, including professors from Cambridge and Oxford, former ambassadors, authors, journalists, military men and even experts in regional food and cooking.
-Often accompanying themselves with slides (and sometimes video), these specialists speak for 45 to 60 minutes, either after dinner or in the morning before the shore excursions, and occasionally after the tours.
-At-sea days typically feature lectures, both morning and afternoon.
-On our 12-night Asian itinerary, four lecturers were aboard, each giving three talks.
-We found three of the lecturers to be interesting, engaging speakers -- while the forth, though obviously knowledgeable, threatened to put us to sleep with his deadly presentation style and lack of visuals.
+Often accompanying their presentations with slides (and sometimes video), these specialists speak for 45 to 60 minutes, either after dinner or in the morning before the shore excursions, and occasionally after the tours.
+Sea days typically feature lectures, both morning and afternoon.

-There is no theater or show room on Aegean Odyssey.
-For musical entertainment, the Charleston Lounge on the Promenade Deck is the only place where you can count on regular bar hours and live music -- either the three-piece string combo, most often performing familiar classical works and music for slow dancing, or a pianist playing Broadway and movie tunes, as well as pop classics.
+Charleston Lounge (Deck 6): For musical entertainment, the Charleston Lounge on the Promenade Deck is the place to be.
+In the evening, there is often a trio performing familiar classical works and music for slow dancing, or a pianist playing Broadway and film tunes, as well as pop classics.
 Musicians regroup in different ways for light rock and acoustic performances.
 The Charleston has a small bandstand and dance floor, banquettes, tub chairs, tables to hold drinks, snacks and twice-daily hors d'oeuvres.
-The color scheme in this room is bright pink, gray and beige.

 Lido Deck Bar (Deck 9): Open during the day, this bar serves tapas on the terrace (open during mealtimes only).
 It also serves drinks for those relaxing by the pool.